-02/10/23 Update: On October 1, 2022, the Children's Commission submitted a report to the Legislature pursuant to Senate Bill 1575 regarding best practices related to Residential Treatment Center (RTC) placements, including placements in QRTPs.
+05/12/23 Update: On October 1, 2022, the Children's Commission submitted a report to the Legislature pursuant to Senate Bill 1575 regarding best practices related to Residential Treatment Center (RTC) placements, including placements in QRTPs.
 The report included a recommendation for the DFPS Committee on Advancing Residential Practices to be charged with implementing the recommendations in the report.
 The Children's Commission will continue to partner with DFPS if this recommendation is adopted in the future.
+Several recommendations in the report were submitted as part of pending legislative proposals.